rethinkdb/rethinkdb-rs/README.md

 ### Guide and cookbook ###
-There are one file per language, so if you want to update a recipe, make sure you do it for all the languages.
+There is one file per language, so if you want to update a recipe, make sure you do it for all the languages.